Best Software

 Best for: Solo lawyers, small firms and transactional teams doing AI redline review inside Microsoft Word

-Spellbook is excellent at what it is, and what it is is AI redline review inside Word for an individual lawyer, not multi-round negotiation under playbook.
+Spellbook is strong at what it is, and what it is is AI redline review inside Word for an individual lawyer, rather than multi-round negotiation under playbook.
 The Word-native UX is the strength: lawyers don't switch tools, the AI suggests redlines and clause language inline, and the implementation curve is essentially zero.
-For a solo lawyer or a 2–5 person transactional team, Spellbook is the most defensible AI choice in the category.
+For a solo lawyer or a 2–5 person transactional team, Spellbook is among the strongest AI choices in the category.

 Key features: